-Driving While Suspended in New Jersey Can Be a Felony
+NJ: Driving While Suspended in New Jersey Can Be a Felony

-We mentioned at the beginning that most provisions of driving while suspended are contained at in the New Jersey Motor Vehicle Code, at N.J.S.
+We mentioned at the beginning that most provisions of driving while suspended are in the New Jersey Motor Vehicle Code at N.J.S.
 39:3-40.
 Exceptions exist, however, whereby driving while suspended constitutes a felony.
 Felony provisions relating to driving while on the revoked list are contained in Title 2C of the New Jersey Code of Criminal Justice.
 One of these provision relates to driving in New Jersey while suspended for DWI/DUI.

-Allowing a Person Whose License Has Been Suspended To Drive
+NJ: Allowing a Person Whose License Has Been Suspended To Drive

-When New Jersey Driver's License Was Suspended for a Parking Ticket
+NJ: When New Jersey Driver's License Was Suspended for a Parking Ticket

 One situation exists where the penalties are actually less harsh than the penalties for “plain vanilla” driving while suspended or revoked.
 This special situation is when the reason for the original suspension was failure to pay a parking ticket.
 In that situation, the driver is subject to a fine of $100.00.
 There is no additional New Jersey driver license suspension.
 There is no period of imprisonment.
 However, in order to get this “special” treatment, the person must provide proof that he paid all fines or other assessments that caused the original suspension, or is in compliance with any time payment orders.
-Oh, by the way, the New Jersey Motor Vehcile Commission will also impose the $250.00 special assessment each year for three years, that we discussed above.
+Oh, by the way, the New Jersey Motor Vehicle Commission will also impose the $250.00 special assessment each year for three years, that we discussed above.

-New Jersey Motor Vehicle Points, No; Insurance Points, Yes
+NJ: New Jersey Motor Vehicle Points, No; Insurance Points, Yes

 Convictions for driving while suspended do not add moving violation points to your New Jersey motor vehicle driving record.
-Those convictions do, however, add insurance points.
+Those convictions do, however, add insurance eligibility points.
 Accumulation of insurance points do not cause suspension of driving privileges.
 They will, however, cause sharp increases in cost of car insurance.
 They can make renewal of auto insurance policies difficult or impossible.
-These insurance points are imposed even under the $100.00 special mentioned just above.
+These insurance points are imposed even under the $100.00 “special” mentioned just above.